Management Response

 Protocol for cooperation and partnership on gender mainstreaming in election support is developed and shared at country and regional levels.
 Policy Division 2018/10 Overdue-Initiated UN-Women initiated discussions with UNDP elections team in HQ at the end of 2018.
 However, this was put on hold due to UNDP’s change management process which has affected the composition of the UNDP elections team in HQ.
 Discussions resumed in 2019 with the newly appointed UNDP election focal point in HQ to promote systematic information sharing on coordination at country level.
 The development of a guidance note on joint UNDP-UN-Women programming on elections is under consideration.

 Procedures and arrangements as per the UN reform process are complied with.
-Policy and Programme Division 2020/01 Ongoing Time frame: Q4 2020
+Policy and Programme Division 2020/01 Overdue-Initiated Time frame: Q4 2020

 Develop operational guidance for clarifying the implementation of the Entity's coordination mandate with UN-Women divisions, Country Offices and coordination specialists Coordination Division 2019/04 Overdue-Initiated The coordination division has developed preliminary draft guidance for UN Women, including at regional and country levels.
 They will be conducting consultations to support determination of the most strategic use of the UN Coordination Mandate.
 The Guidance was put on hold awaiting more specifics in relation to UN Reform and UN Women’s change management.